Mohsinrazaa/All-Machine-Learning-Algorithm/README.md

 I decided to treat this as a classification problem by creating a new binary variable affair (did the woman have at least one affair?) and trying to predict the classification for each woman.
+## 3. KNN

+In this assignment, students will be using the K-nearest neighbors algorithm to predict how many points NBA players scored in the 2013-2014 season.
+A look at the data
+Before we dive into the algorithm, let’s take a look at our data.
+Each row in the data contains information on how a player performed in the 2013-2014 NBA season.
 ## 4. Decision Tree

 Predicting Survival in the Titanic Data Set